fgimian/flaskage/README.md

 This project is a work in progress and will be improved over time as I begin to use it further for building web applications.
 The remaining tasks on my list at present are as follows:

 * Determine if Flask-Login is worth integrating as an auth system
-* Write tests and integrate them into the template